iconify/documentation/documents/pages/index.md

 - [Unplugin Icons](./icon-components/unplugin-icons.md) dynamically generates icon components for many frameworks: Vue, React, Svelte, Solid, etc... and it works with all popular bundlers.
 - [UnoCSS](./icon-components/unocss.md) with `[npm]@unocss/preset-icons` package allows you to use icons in a stylesheet.

-Missing component for your framework or want to create your own component?
+Missing an icon component for UI framework of your choice or want to create your own icon component?
 See "Libraries" section below.
 Components listed above use functions from [Iconify Utils](./tools/utils/index.md) to generate icons.

 In addition to icon components, [Icon Finder](./icon-finder/index.md) is in development.

 ## Plugins

-Iconify offers plug-ins for popular software:
+In addition to icon data and components, Iconify offers plug-ins for popular software for UI design:

 `include design/plugins`